 AKG K240 is a semi-open true full-size headphone that is intended for studio and monitoring use.
 Apparently, this headphone has plenty of variants namely, DF, Sextett, Monitor, and Studio, each of which have very little differences but are intended for different markets.
 The one I have retails for 5,399php (roughly $100) and can be bought at A.Refinery located in UP Town Center Diliman Quezon City.

 I like how the headphone looks with its old-school styling that contrasts most modern headphones.
 Have a look:

 Packaging & Build Quality

-Cable attaches to the left earcup although it’s a little tough to pull through.
+The cable attaches to the left earcup although it’s a little tough to pull through.
 It’s not a 3.5 mm connector but rather a mini XLR-type.
-Cable is a little stiff but appears to durable enough for the intended purpose.
+The cable is a little stiff but appears to durable enough for the intended purpose.

 Isolation and Comfort